A case study of spatiotemporal forecasting techniques for weather forecasting: Experiments and discussion of the results

-ConvLSTM data preparation is similar to the LSTM data preparation, except that frames are used instead of vectors; data instances consist of twelve frames; five for input and seven for prediction.
-Similarly to what was proposed in the original work \cite{ConvLSTM1}, the four-layer ConvLSTM model shown in Figure \ref{fig:enc_dec} was trained with each layer containing a hidden size of 32 and a $3\times 3$ kernel size.
+ConvLSTM data preparation is similar to the LSTM data preparation, except that frames are used instead of vectors; data instances consist of twelve frames, five for input and seven for prediction.
+Similarly to what was proposed in the original work \cite{ConvLSTM1}, the four-layer ConvLSTM model was trained with each layer containing a hidden size of 32 and a $3\times 3$ kernel size.
 This model was also optimized on MSE loss with Adam optimizer $(lr=5e-3$, decay rate$ = 0.9)$ for 50 epochs.
-ConvLSTM, TT-DMD, and matrix autoregression (MAR) models work with the original dimensions of data and are capable of directly predicting a two-dimensional $(50 \times 94)$ temperature field for next seven time steps, i.e, $\underline{\mathbf{X}}_{predition} \in \mathbb{R}^{50 \times 94 \times steps}$.
+ConvLSTM, TT-DMD, and matrix autoregression (MAR) models work with the original dimensions of data and are capable of directly predicting a two-dimensional $(50 \times 94)$ temperature field for the next seven time steps, i.e, $\underline{\mathbf{X}}_{\text{predition}} \in \mathbb{R}^{50 \times 94 \times \text{steps}}$.
 The matrix auto-regression (MAR) of order one was chosen as the baseline, and the MAR coefficient was learned using the ALS algorithm with $500$ iterations.
-We prepared shifted tensors $(\underline{\mathbf{X}}, \underline{\mathbf{Y}}),$ for TT-DMD and used Algorithm 2 as in section \ref{section:TTDMD} to find TT-DMD modes ($\underline{\boldsymbol{\Phi}}$) and eigenvalues with $rank (R) =70$ (optimal by grid search).
+We prepared shifted tensors $(\underline{\mathbf{X}}, \underline{\mathbf{Y}}),$ for TT-DMD and used Algorithm 2 from section \ref{section:TTDMD} to find TT-DMD modes ($\underline{\boldsymbol{\Phi}}$) and eigenvalues with the tensor train rank, $\text{rank}_{TT} = [1, 25, 70, 1]$ (optimal by grid search).
+Note that if the data is noisy, prior smoothening with low-rank tensor decompositions is very useful to reduce the $\text{rank}_{TT}$ (see, e.g., \cite{pmlr-v70-imaizumi17a}, \cite{yakota2016smooth}).